Goodbye to stuffy noses, irritating coughs, sore throats, aches and more…

 A bath or shower can provide the same benefits of steam inhalation but without any of the hassle.

 Simply add a few drops or eucalyptus essential oil to a warm bath and inhale the steam while relaxing.
-Luxury bath salts infused with pure eucalyptus oil will achieve the same result but with a little bit of much-needed added indulgence.
+Because oil and water don’t mix, you first need to dilute the oil.
+The easiest way to do this is by mixing 5 drops of eucalyptus oil with 1 tablespoon of a foaming product such as bubble bath or unscented/baby shampoo, or liquid castile soap (1% dilution), and adding it after the bath has been run.
+Luxury bath salts infused with pure eucalyptus oil are a simpler option and will achieve the same result but with a little bit of much-needed added indulgence.

 A long, hot shower can also be your own built-in steam room.
 To avoid water draining away the benefits of the oil, add a few drops of eucalyptus oil to the shower walls away from the spray.